-Rents range from a few hundred dollars to tens of thousands, depending on the length of the lease and the size of the space.
-Some locations open for just a few days.
+Rents range from a few hundred dollars to tens of thousands, depending on the lease’s length and the space’s size.
+Some locations are open for just a few days.
 Others may rent for a few weeks.

-Providers of these short-term leases don’t typically charge for the list or even the lease, but they will take a portion of the proceeds for extending limited liability insurance, temporary staffing, furniture and lighting.
+Providers of these short-term leases don’t typically charge for the list or the lease.
+Still, they will take a portion of the proceeds for extending limited liability insurance, temporary staffing, furniture, and lighting.

-The temporary lease model has snowballed in recent years since the recession, with many business founders either unwilling or sometimes unable to cover the cost of a longer-term rental agreement.
+Since the recession, the temporary lease model has snowballed in recent years, with many business founders either unwilling or sometimes unable to cover the cost of a longer-term rental agreement.

-This has worked quite well for certain types of retail operations, but it can be equally effective for those who want to gauge reception before investing in opening a storefront restaurant.
+This has worked quite well for certain types of retail operations.
+Still, it can be equally effective for those who want to gauge reception before investing in opening a storefront restaurant.
 Opening a new restaurant in New York City can cost half a million dollars – or more – while operating a temporary pop-up restaurant in Manhattan may cost you a few thousand dollars a week.

-The result is that food tends to be less constricted, edgier.
+The result is that food tends to be less constricted and edgier.
 The chefs are younger.
-They have a little more money to play with than they might if they were more concerned about covering more mundane expenses.
+They have more money to play with than they might if they were more concerned about covering more mundane expenses.

 While this might seem counterintuitive for the restaurant renting the space (after all, you may be helping to launch a competitor), the extra income it brings in monthly can make it well worth the while.
-Plus, unlike underground supper clubs, they are totally above-board.
+Plus, unlike underground supper clubs, they are above board.

-Still, in order to ensure everyone involved is fully covered in terms of legal considerations, it’s important to engage in at least a brief consultation with an experienced commercial lease lawyer.
-He or she can review these short-term agreements and help to make sure all parties understand their responsibilities and liabilities and that all necessary permits and licenses are appropriately secured.
+Still, to ensure everyone involved is fully covered in legal considerations, engaging in at least a brief consultation with an experienced commercial lease lawyer is essential.
+They can review these short-term agreements and help ensure all parties understand their responsibilities and liabilities and that all necessary permits and licenses are appropriately secured.